adetokunbo/challengehub.app/_posts/en/2020-03-06-what-makes-a-good-challenge.md

 > - **4 points** An initial angle of π/2 combined with an angular velocity of 1 unit results in periodic swinging motion.
 > - **8 points** An initial angle of π/2 combined with an angular velocity of 1 unit results in circular whirring motion.
 > - **16 points** An initial angle of 0 combined with an angular velocity of 0 units results in periodic swinging motion.
-> - **32 points** An initial angle of 0 combined with an angular velocity of 0 units results in a stationary system.
-> - **64 points** An initial angle of π combined with an angular velocity of 0 units results in a stationary system.
-> - **128 points** An initial angle of π/2 combined with an angular velocity of 0 units results in a stationary system.
-> - **256 points** An initial angular velocity of 3 units results in whirring circular motion in the same direction as an initial angular velocity of -3 units.
-> - **512 points** An initial angular velocity of 3 units results in whirring circular motion in the opposite direction as an initial angular velocity of -3 units.
 >
 > Enter your final solution as an integer.

 Each statement is a true/false statement, and adding different statements results in a unique sum.
-The chance of simply randomly guessing the solution has gone from 1/3 to 1/(2¹⁰).
+The chance of simply randomly guessing the solution has gone from 1/3 to 1/(2¹⁰), and can be made even smaller if further options are added.

 ### Word selection - avoid!
 Consider the following challenge: